leonbohdan/exchange-nbu-app/README.md

 # exchange-nbu-app

-This template should help get you started developing with Vue 3 in Vite.
+This project created with Vue 3 in Vite and Vuetify 3.

 ## Recommended IDE Setup